Keerthivasan-K-S/genai-stable-diffusion-gradio/README.md

 To design and deploy a prototype application for image generation utilizing the Stable Diffusion model, integrated with the Gradio UI framework for interactive user engagement and evaluation.

 ## PROBLEM STATEMENT:
+Creating realistic images from textual descriptions often requires complex deep-learning architectures and specialized tools.
+This project addresses this challenge by implementing an image generation application using the Stable Diffusion model and deploying it through an interactive Gradio framework.

 ## DESIGN STEPS: